|a youth basketball coaching and athletic resource PowerBasketball.com | Site Map | About Us | Contact Us | Advertise|

 AAU summer session is over and now high school coaches and trainers are excited to get their players back in the gym to get better.
 Before you start your workouts, you need to make sure you provide your athletes with enough rest before the constant pounding of the pre-season.
 The same can be said for players like Josh Akognon of the Memphis Grizzlies that I have trained.
-It can dictate both their future in the NBA and thus the official "on the book" NBA futures of their team.
 Giving the players a week or two off is wise to allow their body muscles and joints to repair and recover.

 Once you reach the pre-season, coaches/trainers need to focus on individual skill development, while limiting, if not eliminating open gym sessions.
 At this point, players need to expand their skill set and do not need to play anymore games or practice learning new offensive sets or inbounds plays.
 As I tell my clients, when you take and fail a math test, do you go back and re-take the test?
 Or do you go back and study what you did wrong and prepare for your next test?
 Basketball skill development isn't any different than classroom learning.

 Time management is crucial since players need to also incorporate body conditioning at this phase and school homework.
 Coaches or trainers need to keep all of their workouts functional!
 Performing two-ball dribbling drills, or doing gimmick drills that make you look innovative but have no relevance to game-like situations should be eliminated.
 For example, an area of development that players tend to over train is ball-handling.
 There are only maybe 2 players on each team that handle the ball, however, there are thousands of gimmick ball-handling drills that coaches and trainers are spending the majority of their court time doing.